[CS Technical Interview 2] Operating Systems That Click

 1⃣ Short and highly focused runtime

-• I focused on the fact that the greatest learning effect comes from completing the course itself, rather than accumulating courses like shopping.
+I focused on the point that the biggest learning effect comes from completing the course itself, rather than accumulating courses like shopping.

 2⃣ Interview-focused lectures summarizing only the essentials